Goods and services: Service-goods continuum

 The division of consumables into services is a simplification: these are not discrete categories.
 Most business theorists see a continuum with pure service at one endpoint and pure tangible commodity goods at the other.
 Most products fall between these two extremes.
 For example, a restaurant provides a physical good (prepared food), but also provides services in the form of ambience, the setting and clearing of the table, etc. Although some utilities, such as electricity and communications service providers, exclusively provide services, other utilities deliver physical goods, such as water utilities.
 For public sector contracting purposes, the electricity supply is defined among goods rather than services in the European Union, whereas under United States federal procurement regulations, it is treated as a service.

 Goods are normally structural and can be transferred in an instant while services are delivered over a period of time.
 Goods can be returned while a service, once delivered cannot.
 Goods are not always tangible and may be virtual e.g. a book may be paper or electronic.

 Marketing theory makes use of the service-goods continuum as an important concept which "enables marketers to see the relative goods/services composition of total products".

-In a narrower sense, service refers to quality of customer service: the measured appropriateness of assistance and support provided to a customer.
-This particular usage occurs frequently in retailing.